inmanta/inmanta-core/docs/model_developers/handlers.rst

             for key, value in ...:
                 ctx.set_fact(fact_id=key, value=value, expires=True)

-By default, facts expire when they are not being refreshed or updated for a certain time, controlled by the :inmanta.config:option:`server.fact-expire` config option.
+By default, facts expire when they have not been refreshed or updated for a certain time, controlled by the :inmanta.config:option:`server.fact-expire` config option.
 Querying for an expired fact will force the agent to refresh it first.
 Expired facts are also refreshed periodically.
 This time interval is controlled by the